Get a COVID-19 test (for those who have symptoms)

 - Abery Street, Plumstead, SE18 - walk-through testing centre, accessible on foot only

-- De Vere Devonport House Car Park, SE10 - walk-through testing centre due to open w/c 9 November, accessible on foot only
+- De Vere Devonport House Car Park, SE10 - walk-through testing centre, accessible on foot only.

 Booking is essential for all testing centres which are open 8am to 8pm, 7 days a week.
 To book a slot and find out more visit gov.uk/get-coronavirus-test or call 119.

-If you cannot get to a test site, please order a home test kit.
+If you cannot get to a test site, you should order a home test kit.
 Read more about how to use your coronavirus (COVID-19) home test kit.

 Find out more